-Biology, Chemistry, Environmental Science, Science and Physics
+Biology, Chemistry, Science and Physics

 Future destinations are limitless as many degree courses require at least one science subject for entry.
-As well as science-based degrees in Biology, Chemistry, Environmental Science and Physics, science subjects are a prerequisite for medical courses such as Dentistry, Medicine, Nursing, Pharmacy and Veterinary Medicine.
+As well as science-based degrees in Biology, Chemistry and Physics, science subjects are a prerequisite for medical courses such as Dentistry, Medicine, Nursing, Pharmacy and Veterinary Medicine.
 A vast number of other courses and careers would benefit from, if not expect a science – Accountancy, Engineering and Mathematics are such examples.

 At Wellington, all pupils receive Science until S2.
 Following that, the science subjects follow the same format.
 They also include a significant amount of experimental work in their teaching.